hdShang/arxiv-daily/docs/cs-AI/2023-12-02/papers/231201202v1-from-voices-to-validity-leveraging-large-language-models-llms-for-te.md

 ---
 layout: default
-title: From Voices to Validity: Leveraging Large Language Models (LLMs) for Textual Analysis of Policy Stakeholder Interviews
+title: "From Voices to Validity: Leveraging Large Language Models (LLMs) for Textual Analysis of Policy Stakeholder Interviews"
 ---

 # From Voices to Validity: Leveraging Large Language Models (LLMs) for Textual Analysis of Policy Stakeholder Interviews